 You can also include web forms in your landing pages to convert more first-time visitors into leads and extract more data from them.

-4. Using multi-step forms to get more frequent and higher-quality leads
+4. Use Multi-Step Forms to get more frequent and higher-quality leads

 What makes multi-step forms different from regular web forms is that multi-step forms present different questions on different form steps, rather than a single page.